nickslate/nickslate/README.md

 ### Guten Tag.
-I'm a nerd who likes programming and crap.
+I'm a person who exists.
 Call me nickslate.
-This is where most of my random programming projects live.
+I make bad ideas into worse realities.
+This is where many of those bad ideas (and their manifestations) live.

+Random Quotes (or whatever):

-Any time things appear to be going better, you have overlooked something.
-(Shirley Chisholm)
+Murphy's Eighth Law: If everything seems to be going well, you have obviously overlooked something.

-If at first you do succeed, try not to look astonished.
-(Murphy)
+Another Murphy's Law: If at first you do succeed, try not to look astonished.

 Want to contact me?
 It had better be good. nickslate@icloud.com